• Skip to primary navigation

 • Press dough into the bottom and up the sides of a 9" tart or springform pan (just make sure it has a removable bottom).
 Prick the bottom of the crust all over with a fork.

-• Place in freezer until firm (about 30 minutes).
+• Cover with plastic and place in freezer until firm (about 30 minutes).

-• Once crust is firm, preheat oven to 350°F. Bake crust until golden brown all over, about 30 minutes.
-Let cool completely.
+• Once crust is firm, preheat oven to 350ยฐF.
+Bake crust until golden brown all over, about 30 minutes.
+Let cool completely in the pan on a wire rack.

 Cream